AlbertSanSun/AlbertSanSun/README.md

 Welcome to my page!

 - 🔥 Name: Sanjay Selvadevan
-- 💙 I'm a Student who loves to code and build things.
-And I also love Math And Science.
+- 💙 I'm a Student who loves Math And Science.
 - 🌱 I’m currently learning Python and HTML and JS
-- 📚 Currently studying for exams
 - 🥔 I love Potatoes!
 - 💬 Ask me aboutthings you wanna ask about!